-In distributed microservices environments, DevOps and SRE teams are challenged with the burden of converting metrics, logs, and traces from the entire fleet of disparate microservices components into a cohesive and manageable observability system that identifies, debugs and resolves performance issues.
+In distributed microservices environments, DevOps and SRE teams are challenged with the burden of converting metrics, events, logs, and traces from the entire fleet of disparate microservices components into a cohesive and manageable observability system that identifies, debugs and resolves performance issues.
 The sheer number of components, dynamic and ephemeral nature of container deployments, and the variability in the data formats makes this an extremely complex, ever-changing challenge.

 It’s no wonder that monitoring is cited as one of the biggest challenges in adopting distributed architectures according to the latest survey of cloud-native practitioners conducted by the Cloud Native Computing Foundation (CNCF).